-The Central Market food court, if you can call it that, is one of our favourite spots for breakfast.
+The Central Market food court, if you can call it that, is a decent spot for breakfast.
 A multitude of small stalls, each serving almost the same thing at better prices than the local restaurants.
 The food is good in the market but I’ve had better at stand alone street stalls elsewhere in town, this market food court is a sort of half way house between for locals and for tourists.
 You won’t find banana pancakes and omelettes here, you’ll find good Vietnamese food and it’s delicious at any time of day, the perfect way to get warmed up for some food shopping.
 We now have a full post on food in Hoi An.

 Vietnamese Street Food and Hoi An Specialities

-A full post on Hoi An’s food specialities and Vietnamese street food in general is begging to be written, but dishes to enjoy include:
+A full post on Hoi An’s food specialities and Vietnamese street food in general is here, but dishes to enjoy include:

 - White rose, delicate rice dumplings with a single piece of prawn, steamed.